paasmaker/paasmaker/documentation/source/index.rst

 Paasmaker
 =========

-Paasmaker is an Open Source Platform as a Service, designed to be easily extensible with Python plugins.
-It is designed to be highly visible, and easy to cluster.
+Paasmaker is an open source tool for creating Platform as a Service clusters, designed to be highly visible and easily extensible with Python plugins.

 .. toctree::
    :maxdepth: 2